1960 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 Five Varieties of 1960 Nickels:

-- 1960 No Mint Mark Nickel (Philadelphia)- Standard business strike
+• 1960 No Mint Mark Nickel (Philadelphia) — Standard business strike

-- 1960 D Nickel (Denver)- High mintage business strike
+• 1960 D Nickel (Denver) — High mintage business strike

-- 1960 Proof Nickel (Philadelphia)- Collector strike with mirror-like fields
+• 1960 Proof Nickel (Philadelphia) — Collector strike with mirror-like fields

 1960 No Mint Mark Nickel Value

-This rarity creates a dramatic price jump.
-While a standard MS-65 coin might be $15, an MS-65 Full Steps example can command prices at $3,000.
-A top-grade MS-66+ FS specimen holds an auction record of $15,000, transforming it from a common coin into a major numismatic rarity.
+This extreme scarcity creates a dramatic price gap.
+While a standard MS-65 coin might sell for $15, an MS-65 Full Steps example can command prices around $3,000.

 1960 No Mint Mark Nickel Price/Grade Chart